polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

 The above creates a task with the ID of _"foo-bar-task-1"_.
 If you later want to execute your task, you can do that by invoking **[tasks.execute]** and pass in the ID you gave your task as you created it.
 This actually allows you to create and decorate _"function invocations"_, which are persisted into your database, and later executed according to its ID.
-This arguably replaces the bulk of Microsoft Workflow Foundation with something that's at least 400 times faster, carries much less overhead, yet still to a large extent accomplishes the same.

 ## Internals

-Tasks will be persisted into the magic database in the `tasks` and `task_due` tables.
+Tasks will be persisted into your magic database in the `tasks` table and schedules will be persisted into your `task_due` table.
 This implies that if you take backup of your database, tasks will still exists in your backup, including their Hyperlambda and next schedule date.
-Only _one_ timer will be created regardless of how many tasks you create, and only _one_ task will execute at the same time.
-In addition, only when a task is done executing, its next schedule time will be calculated.
-This is to avoid exhausting the server due to misconfigured tasks, and/or flooding the server with tasks.
+When a task is done executing its scheduled execution, its next schedule time will be calculated.
+This avoids exhausting your web server due to misconfigured tasks, and/or flooding the server with tasks your server is not able to execute.

-You can see the entire documentation for the task scheduler [here](/documentation/magic.lambda.scheduler/).

 * [Documentation](/documentation/)